nn33sy/hinhesh/README.md

 [My instagram 8°oO](https://www.instagram.com/nn33sy/)

 My dream project :

 °_° An Ascii Game

-°_° A weird ugly computerish installation
+°_° A weird ugly computerish installation / scenography for an opera

 °_° A Virtual Reality immersion to a dream Japan inspired by movies